-The N95 respirator is an example of a particulate filtering facepiece respirator worn by specialized workers in various industrialized workplaces, including mining operations, construction sites, medical facilities, and chemical manufacturing plants.
+The NIOSH N95 mask is an example of a particulate-filtering facepiece respirator worn by specialized workers in various industrialized workplaces, including mining operations, construction sites, medical facilities, and chemical manufacturing plants.
 This face mask is not recommended as a substitute for regular surgical masks.
 Surgical N95 respirators for healthcare use are jointly approved by the U.S. Food and Drugs Administration (FDA) and the National Institute for Occupancy on Safety and Health (NIOSH).

 A NIOSH-approved N95 mask is a disposable filtering facepiece that meets the qualifications of the N95 classification of air filtration, carrying the capacity to filter no less than 95% of airborne particles.
-This respirator, however, is not designed to resist chemicals and oils, though it is considered an example of a mechanical filter respirator with no ability to resist gases or vapors.
-Popular manufacturers of N95 respirators include 3M, Alpha Pro, Honeywell, Kimberly-Clark, and Prestige Ameritech, among others.
+This respirator, however, is not designed to resist chemicals and oils, though it is considered an example of a mechanical filter respirator with no ability to resist gases or vapours.
+Popular manufacturers of NIOSH N95 masks include 3M, Alpha Pro, Honeywell, Kimberly-Clark, and Prestige Ameritech, among others.

-There are some N95 respirators that are cleared by the FDA as a surgical mask, referred to as surgical N95 respirators.
-As your reference, they are indicated with model numbers or product lines in bold characters followed by an “FDA” marking.
-The value of exposure reduction amount offered by N95 respirators is entirely different from other face mask variations, including procedure masks and dental masks.
+There are some N95 respirators that are cleared by the FDA as surgical masks, referred to as surgical N95 respirators.
+For your reference, they are indicated with model numbers or product lines in bold characters followed by an “FDA” marking.
+The value of the exposure reduction amount offered by N95 respirators is entirely different from other face mask variations, including procedure masks and dental masks.